seoyounglee001/seoyounglee001.github.io/_pages/about.md

 Hi!
 My name is Seo-young Lee and I am a postdoctoral researcher at A.J.
 Drexel Autism Institute.
 I worked as a Senior User Experience (UX) Manager at Samsung Life Insurance.
 Also, I completed Ph.D. in Human-Centered Design and B.A. in Communication from Cornell University.

-My research examines how emerging technologies such as AI shape human collaboration and decision-making in contexts such as healthcare and design.
+My research examines how AI shapes human collaboration and decision-making in design and healthcare.
 I also study how human-centered technologies can empower underserved populations, particularly autistic individuals, by examining their interactions with technology within broader social ecosystems.
+My interdisciplinary research integrates UX design and psychology to advance human-centered technologies in healthcare and public health.

 For research collaborations or other academic opportunities, please feel free to reach out to me at **anneseoyoung.lee@gmail.com.**